-The received 69 KHz signal is AC coupled into a series of filter stages to remove 138 KHz signal, leaving only the 69 KHz signal biased at 2 volts DC.
-It is then fed to RF mixer clocked at 69 KHz to produce the digital key data which is sampled by the micro-controller.
+The pick up coil is made from PCB traces, that resonant circuit tuned to 69 KHz.
+The received 69 KHz signal is AC coupled into a series of filter stages to remove 138 KHz signal, leaving only the 69 KHz signal biased at 6 volts DC.
+It is then fed to RF mixer clocked at 69 KHz to produce the digital key data, which is sampled by the micro-controller.